Protecting Your Critical Assets with Insider Threat Prevention

 - Businesses in the united states encounter about 2,500 internal security breaches daily.

 - Over the last two years, the number of insider incidents has increased by 47%.

 - Insiders are involved in 34% of data breaches.

 The larger the company, the more employees, consultants, partners, managers that are given access to sensitive data and access controls.
-Even if they are all well intentioned, these insiders can unknowingly become the pawns of outside data breaches.
-Hackers or outside agents can access desired information through the permissions of inside actors.
+Even if they are all well intentioned, these insiders can unknowingly become the pawns of outside data breaches through malicious means, like social engineering or phishing attacks.
+Hackers or outside agents can access desired data, even proprietary information or intellectual property, through the permissions of inside actors.

 This leads to the question, how can a company be proactive against the rising threat of insider breaches?
 What are some preventable vulnerabilities or security measures that a company can plan for in their on-premises, cloud, or hybrid Active Directory environment?

 The #1 Reason for Insider Threats: Over-Privileged Users